pgoulding/go-notes/README.md

 # Go Notes

+This Repo is a place for my notes on Go(lang) and is based an accumulation of books, courses, projects, articles and threads.

 Go Source code is stored in *.go* files.
 Their filenames consist of lower-case letters like `main.go` if the name consists of multiple parts, they are seperated by underscores (`_`) like `tcp_transport.go`.
 Filenames cannot contain spaces or any other speical characters.

 ## Identifiers